 The Basics of the Preterite

 The preterite tells you that an action happened, finished, and is anchored in a specific moment.
 Think of it as a snapshot: “I ate,” “She called,” “We went.”
-It’s the go‑to tense when you want to say that something occurred once, at a known time, or as part of a sequence It's one of those things that adds up..
+It’s the go‑to tense when you want to say that something occurred once, at a known time, or as part of a sequence Surprisingly effective..

 The Basics of the Imperfect

 The imperfect, on the other hand, is the background music of a story.
-It sets the mood, describes habits, or paints a scene that was ongoing.
-“I used to eat,” “She was calling,” “We went” (in the sense of “we were going”).
-It’s less about a single point and more about duration, repetition, or atmosphere Simple as that..
+But it sets the mood, describes habits, or paints a scene that was ongoing.
+On top of that, “I used to eat,” “She was calling,” “We went” (in the sense of “we were going”).
+It’s less about a single point and more about duration, repetition, or atmosphere That alone is useful..

 How They Differ in Meaning